Melanee-Melanee/Melanee-Deployments/README.md

 # Melanee-Deployments

-This repo is some of my data science and machine learning deploymenys
+This repo includes some of my data science and machine learning deploymenys.